decretist/Dissertation/Chapter2/chapter2.md

 ## Collection and Selection

-A canon is an authoritative text, or an excerpt from one, that provides a rule or norm for Christian life, either for an individual Christian believer in their clerical or lay station, or for the Church corporately, at whatever level -- local church or religious foundation, diocese, province, or the universal Church.
+A canon is an authoritative text that provides a rule or norm for Christian life, either for individual Christian believers in their clerical or lay station or for the Church corporately at whatever level -- local church or religious foundation, diocese, province, or the universal Church.
 The Greek work *kanon* literally means a ruler or straightedge used to mark a line, and Christian believers individually and the Church corporately